njvijay/CFNStack/README.md

 variable - variable name defined in dependent stack

 #### CloudFormation Change Sets
 CFNStack supports cloudformation change sets feature.
-It is best a practice use change sets to update existing stack instead of applying changes directly using 'update' action in the cfnstack command.
+It is a best practice using change sets to update existing stack instead of applying changes directly using 'update' action in the cfnstack command.
 CFNStack allows you to apply change sets stack by stack because changes in the environment is not going to happen everyday.

 Here is the change sets related action parameters you can use with cnstack